operator-framework/enhancements/enhancements/scorecard-metadata.md

 #### Story 1

-As a test developer I would like to be able to include and replace test metadata into operator bundles.
+As a test developer I would like to be able to include, replace, and remove test metadata within operator bundles.
+The ability to remove test metadata would support disconnected environments where running tests is not applicable.

 #### Story 2